Training

 When a part fails, its fracture surface contains evidence as to how it failed.
 This online course introduces how to interpret mechanical fracture features.
 Attendees will learn to recognize ductile, brittle and fatigue features plus how to apply this to a failure analysis investigation.

 This online course includes a workbook which participants will use to practice and hone their skills.
-To ensure adequate time to deliver the course package, registration will end two weeks before the course start.
+To ensure adequate time to deliver the course package, registration will end two weeks before the course starts.
 So register early!

 One Day Course (8 hours), $495/participant.

-Course Date | Region | Registration Ends | |
+Course Date Region Registration Ends

-Friday, October 21, 2022 | US, Canada, Mexico | October 8 | Register now! |
+October 17, 2024 US, Canada, Mexico October 3 Register now!

-Thursday, November 10, 2022 | Europe, Middle East | October 19 | Register now! |
+November 7, 2024 Europe, Middle East October 17 Register now!

 Handling Mechanical Failures – In-Person Course